C.S. Mott Children's Hospital

 C.S.
-Mott Children's Hospital is a pediatric acute care hospital located in Ann Arbor, Michigan.
+Mott Children's Hospital is a pediatric acute care hospital located in Ann Arbor, Michigan, United States.
 The hospital has 244 pediatric beds and is affiliated with the University of Michigan Medical School.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults 0-21 throughout Michigan and the surrounding states.
 The hospital sometimes also treats older adults that require pediatric care.
 C.S.
 Mott Children's Hospital also features a Level 1 Pediatric Trauma Center, 1 of 3 in the state.
 Attached to the children's hospital is the Von Voigtlander Women's Hospital that provides maternal and gynecological care for women.

 The hospital moved to a newly constructed building in 2011.

 Although commonly understood to be a physical health complex, C.S.
 Mott Children's Hospital also includes a youth and adolescent psychiatric ward separate from the rest of the children's hospital.
 The C. S. Mott Children's and Von Voigtlander Women's Hospital employs about 4,000 people and is gradually hiring 500 more now that the hospital expansion is complete.